+5.2.
 Nalut

 The second city I visited was Nalut.
-It is located in a mountainous area, and is an entry point between Libya and South Tunisia.
+It is located in a mountainous area and is an entry point between Libya and South Tunisia.
 Smuggling of fuel and goods has become a cornerstone of the local economy.
 Like in Zuwara, the majority of the population is Berber/Amazigh, estimated at 27,000.
 Outside the main city there are villages which are populated by Arabs.
 According to the Berber informants I spoke to in the city, the Arab villagers had been placed there as Arab colonizers by Qadhafi, in order to watch what the Berbers were doing, and serve as the eyes of Qadhafi.

 During the revolution, Nalut also took an active part (Lacher 2011).
 In Western Libya, it was the main hub for the armed resistance against Qadhafi.
 Both Qadhafi forces and the rebels wanted to control Nalut, because of its central location.
 Several large battles therefore took place here.
 After the revolution, Nalut has been ruled by a Berber militia.
 This militia has ruled both over the main city and the Arab villages in the outskirts.